Questions and Answers about SB 721 and SB 326 – California’s Balcony & Deck Inspection Laws

 *The property’s local jurisdiction (city, county, etc.) determines the certifications that satisfy this requirement.
 One example of a qualified certification would be an ICC Certified California Residential Building Inspector.

-SB 326 is more stringent, there are only two professions who can perform Exterior Elevated Element inspections for condos:
+For Condos covered by SB326, there are only two professions who can perform Exterior Elevated Element inspections for condos:

 – Licensed Architect